Insider Sell: CFO Troy Ignelzi - GuruFocus.com

 On May 23, 2023, Troy Ignelzi, the Chief Financial Officer (CFO) of Karuna Therapeutics Inc (KRTX, Financial), sold 9,000 shares of the company's stock.
-This recent transaction is part of a broader trend of insider selling at Karuna Therapeutics, which has seen 26 insider sells over the past year, compared to just one insider buy.
-In this article, we will take a closer look at Troy Ignelzi's role at Karuna Therapeutics, the company's business, and the relationship between insider transactions and stock price.
+This recent transaction is part of a broader trend of insider selling at Karuna Therapeutics, with 26 insider sells over the past year.
+In contrast, there has been only one insider buy during the same period.
+This article will provide an overview of Troy Ignelzi's role at Karuna Therapeutics, the company's business description, and an analysis of insider buy/sell transactions and their relationship with the stock price.

 Who is Troy Ignelzi of Karuna Therapeutics Inc?